csev/dj4e/assn/dj4e_hello.md

 These instructions are telling you *what* to do not *how* to do it.
-This is another DIY part of this assignment - look at sample code and understand it - no more cutting and pasting instructions.
+This is another DIY part of this assignment - look at sample code and understand it - no more cutting and pasting of chunks of code without knowing how the pieces fit together.

 This assignment is not a lot of code.
 It is more about learning to read, reuse, and adapt code.
 There is lots of sample code in `dj4e-samples` - probably